Feminist art movement: Video art

 Starting in the late 1960s, video art appeared in the art world as a unique art form using video technology as a visual and sound medium.
 And unlike classic and traditional arts like painting and sculpture, video art was not only dominated by men in history.
 With the aid of new technology, female artists were able to tell their own stories and share their perspectives, resulting in new works about women that would serve as a repository for the feminist history of contemporary art.
 The video was seen as a trigger for a media revolution that could put the means of television transmission in the hands of the general population, giving the feminist art movement a huge opportunity to expand its audience.
-There were female artists who demonstrated feminism through video art such as Pipilotti Rist, Shirin Neshat, Martha Rosler, Chantal Akerman, Joan Jonas, Sadie Benning, and more.
+There were female artists who demonstrated feminism through video art such as Pipilotti Rist, Shirin Neshat, Martha Rosler, Chantal Akerman, Marleen Gorris, Joan Jonas, Sadie Benning, and more.

 An example is the 1975 book "Semiotics of the Kitchen" by Martha Rosler: In this renowned video performance, Martha Rosler parodies the structure of a cooking show, but instead of showcasing her domestic prowess, she vents her resentment and rage by wielding kitchen implements.
 The show criticizes traditional gender norms and the notion that women should be submissive and domestic.

 Dara Birnbaum's "Technology/Transformation: Wonder Woman" (1978–1979): The popular television program "Wonder Woman" is dissected in Birnbaum's video art work by focusing on and replaying specific scenes where the lead character assumes her heroic persona.
 By editing the video, Birnbaum explores how women are portrayed in the media and challenges the constraints and standards put on female characters.

 Suzanne Lacy's "The Cyphers" (1977–1978): The experiences of African American women living in Watts, Los Angeles, are the main subject of Lacy's video work.
 Lacy emphasizes the perspectives and experiences of these women through interviews and performances, shedding focus on the interconnectedness of race, gender, and class and questioning prevailing myths.

 Annette Messager's "A Short History of the Wheel" was published in 1972.
 In this work of video art, Messager offers a feminist critique of the demands imposed on women by society.
 She explores issues of power, oppression, and the constrained roles given to women through a sequence of symbolic images and acts.